The only thing bigger than the number of letters in the word “differential” is the sum you’ll spend to replace one.

 Whining/Grinding Noises

 If you notice a whining sound coming from your rear-diff (especially while turning), there’s a good chance you’re low on differential fluid.
-This lubricates the gears, bearings, and other moving parts, so there’s no metal-on-metal contact.
+This lubricates the gears, bearings, and other rotating parts, so there’s no metal-on-metal contact.

 Differential Fluid Leak